Maximum residue levels for 1,4-dimethylnaphthalene

 Background

-The setting of MRLs for potatoes and animal products (Regulation 2024/2640) followed assessment (EFSA 2023) of the impacts of livestock feed produced from potatoes in relation to 1,4-dimethylnaphthalene.
-It proposed lowering some existing MRLs in products from swine, cattle, sheep, goats, horses, and other farmed terrestrial animals, and in milk, but raising MRLs in poultry and egg products.
+The MRLs for potatoes and animal products (Regulation 2024/2640) were set following an assessment of the impacts of livestock feed produced from potatoes in relation to levels of 1,4-dimethylnaphthalene (EFSA 2023).
+EFSA proposed lowering some existing MRLs in products from swine, cattle, sheep, goats, horses, and other farmed terrestrial animals, and in milk, and raising the MRLs in poultry and egg products (see Table 1).

 MRLs are set in accordance with the rules set out in Regulation 396/2005.
 For information on current MRLs for other substances, please consult the EU Pesticide Residues database.